 successfully to the server.

-MySQL user names can be up to 16 characters long.
-Operating system user names, because they are completely unrelated to MySQL user names, may be of a different maximum length.
+MySQL user names can be up to 32 characters long (16 characters before MySQL 5.7.8).
+Operating system user names may be of a different maximum length.
 For example, Unix user names typically are limited to eight characters.

-The limit on MySQL user name length is hard-coded in the
+The limit on MySQL user name length is hard-coded in MySQL

 modifying the definitions of the tables in the